 - Problems in finding a home: The credit score is checked by most landlords on all applications for rental housing.
 People with bad credit will therefore always find it difficult to rent a house or apartment.
 Those who are able to find rental accommodation despite a bad credit will find that they end up paying a ‘higher than normal’ security deposit to the landlord.

 - Problems in getting a mobile phone contract: Credit scores are checked by mobile phone companies when verifying applications for cell phone service contracts.
-Applications of people with low credit score are often rejected, or may be accepted with higher monthly payments and/or a larger upfront payment.
+Applications of people with a low credit score are often rejected or may be accepted with higher monthly payments and/or a larger upfront payment.

 - Problems in getting a job: A good credit score is paramount when seeking employment in certain sectors like the financial industry or jobs in upper management.
 People with negative markings on their credit report, particularly items like bankruptcy, high levels of debt, and/or outstanding bills, may find that they do not get hired for a job that they are completely qualified for.
 It may be noted that the credit report, and not the credit score, is verified by most employers.
 They do not look for low credit, but for things that could have an adverse effect on an individual’s job performance.

-- Problems in buying car, higher insurance premiums: A bad credit may cause banks to deny loan application for buying a car.
+- Problems in buying a car, higher insurance premiums: A bad credit may cause banks to deny loan applications for buying a car.
 In case the car loan gets approved despite low credit, then such loans will mostly come with higher interest rates and higher monthly payments.

 - Insurance companies are of the opinion that low credit is associated with higher instances of claims.
 Hence, a higher premium is charged by insurers on individuals with bad credit irrespective of their history of claims made.